-Kanbawzathadi Palace is located in Bago Burma.
-Built for King Bayinnaung in 1556, the original palace consisted of 76 apartments and halls.
-However in 1599, it was burned down in 1599 before being reconstructed in 1990 and finished in 1992.
+Kanbawzathadi Palace is located in Bago, Burma.
+Built under the order of King Bayinnaung in 1556, the original palace consisted of 76 apartments and halls.
+However in 1599, it was burned down before being reconstructed in 1990 and finished in 1992.
 Now, as one of the most impressive palaces in the world, it attracts million visitors annually.

 » The reconstructed Kanbawzathadi Palace

 Only several buildings in the palace have been reconstructed.
 The largest one is the Great Audience Hall where the King received his ministers and officials.
 It is also known as the Royal Lion Throne Hall because it contained the Thihathana Throne or Lion Throne.

 About 167 teak pillars were found during excavations and 135 of which are inscribed in Mon language with the names of towns, regions and people who donated them in the 16th century.
 The mentioned Great Audience Hall, completely covered in gold paint, is a huge hall with rows of large pillars supporting the roof.
 Now, a copy of one of the Royal Thrones and a number of the 16th-century teak logs are exhibited, which is worth learning once travelling to Bago in Myanmar.

 Another rebuilt construction is Bhammayarthana Throne Hall or Bee Throne Hall which contains the private quarters for the King such as the Royal bedchamber and living chamber.
 Topped with a Pyatthat, a seven tiered Burmese style roof, this Myanmar Royal palace has multiple roof sections and false floors.
 In other buildings, visitors can see the chambers of members of the Royal family.